lssfau/walberla/python/waLBerla_docs/modules/core.rst

    .. py:method:: containsGlobalBlockInformation( )
    .. py:method:: blocksOverlappedByAABB( point, aabb )
    .. py:method:: blocksContainedWithinAABB( point, aabb )

+   .. py:method:: addBlockData( name, blockdata)

+      Adds custom data to the blockforest.
+This can be a Python Class for example which is then callable on all blocks

    .. py:method:: blockExists( point )
    .. py:method:: blockExistsLocally( point )